d-kato/mbed-gr-libs/README.md

 # **Mbed Library for GR-Boards**  mbed-gr-libs
 **Please see [here](README_JPN.md) for Japanese version.**
-GR-PEACH and GR-LYCHEE library group.
+GR-PEACH, GR-LYCHEE and RZ/A2M board library group.
 The library includes the following functions.
 * Connect camera and LCD
 * Connect USB memory and SD card
 * Cache control